 Welcome to Checkr!

 The Checkr Help Center is a great resource for any questions that may not be covered in this user guide.
-If you have any questions not covered in this guide that are specific to POINT, submit a request to contact us.
+If you have any questions not covered in this guide that are specific to Credentially, please fill out a support request for additional assistance.